nickrallison/nickrallison/README.md

-- 👋 Hi, I’m Nick
+- 👋 Hi, I’m Nick Allison; Electrical and Software Engineering Student
-- 👀 I’m interested in embedded systems and C coding
+- 👀 I’m interested in embedded systems and the interactions of physical and software systems
-- 🌱 I’m currently learning about advanced systems and microcontrollers
+- 🌱 I’m currently learning about analog electric circuits interacting with microcontrollers
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Feel free to reach out to me at nickrallison1@gmail.com

 <!---
 nickrallison/nickrallison is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.